 Unfortunately, there are some cases where passengers’ personal belongings can be damaged, or in some cases, completely lost.
 If your luggage was lost or damaged due to the fault of an airport/airline, then you could have grounds to make a claim under the Montreal Convention.

-- If the safety features, such as the emergency stop button, does not work
+- Safety features, such as the emergency stop button, do not work

 It is important to note that airports may contract out the maintenance and design of their equipment to other companies and this might impact upon who is liable for an accident claim.
 If this is confusing, don’t worry because our claims advisors are able and willing to help you with any queries or comments you might have.